samkazmi110/AutomationFrameWork/README.md

 Click the ‘Add to cart’ button

-Check that the selected item is added to your cart with the correct price .
+Check that the selected item is added to your cart with the correct price.

+## Exception Handled

+* 1. Checkout as guest popup appears sometime
+* 2. Login page appears sometimes

+## Unhandled Exception
+* 1 capcha verification if appear. verify manually and re-run case